ome/ome-files-cpp/docs/sphinx/tutorial.rst

 multiplying the same unit type, and that adding and subtracting scalar values is not permitted since there is no associated unit.

-Explicit conversion is as simple as instatiating a quantity type with a different quantity as the construction parameter.
+Explicit conversion is as simple as instantiating a quantity type with a different quantity as the construction parameter.
 If the conversion is not permitted, this will result in a compilation failure, enforcing correctness.